uday-rana/codeshift/CONTRIBUTING.md

    - Ensure that your code follows the existing style and conventions.
    - Run `npm run lint` and `npm run prettier` to lint your code before committing changes.
+   - Run `npm run test` to ensure all tests pass.

 5. Commit your changes